snozbot/fungus/Docs/fungus_docs/save_system.md

 ## Save Menu properties ## {#save_menu_properties}

-There are 3 main properties that you might want to configure in the Save Menu.
+There are 4 main properties that you might want to configure in the Save Menu.

+- Save Data Key: The string key used to store save game data in Player Prefs.
+If you have multiple games defined in the same Unity project, use a unique key for each one.
 - Load On Start: Automatically load the previously saved game on startup.
 - Auto Save: Automatically save the game to disk at every Save Point.
 When this option is enabled the Save and Load buttons are disabled.
 - Restart Deletes Save: Delete the save data from disk when the player restarts the game.
 This is useful when testing your game to ensure you’re starting from a blank save state.